dharmab/dcs-campaigns/README.md

 1. Run `uv run tools/save-template.py theaters/theaterName/theater/regionName/templateName.stm` to copy the edited STM file to Git.
 1. Commit the changes in Git.

+### Normalization

+After making changes, run `uv run tools/normalize.py theaterName` to normalize any changed files.
+This makes the Git diffs much easier to read.

 ### Calamity Development

 [See the CONTRIBUTING file for the Calamity theater](theaters/calamity/CONTRIBUTING.md).